How to Cross the Mexico-Guatemala Border by Bus

 🚌 Stopping over in Belize

-The first stop in the journey was at Belize.
+The first stop in the journey was Belize.
 After passing through migration we were told that if anyone needed Belize currency that they could exchange money through the fence at the border.
-This was pretty interesting as it felt very suss, but the driver and the currency exchangers assured us it was perfectly legal!
+This was pretty interesting as initially, passing money through a barbed-wire fence was not something I would be confident in.
+However, the driver and the currency exchangers assured us it was perfectly legal and was a normal process!

 The exchange rate offered by the fence exchangers was actually really good, and was more competitive than a lot of store currency exchangers.
-I recommend using them!
+I recommend using them (at your own risk)!

-This was the second last bus off the journey, and although there were a lot of bus changes and things were pretty confusing, the bus drivers have the process so dialled down that you can basically switch off and just listen to the drivers as they move you around.
+This was the second last bus of the journey, and although there were a lot of bus transfers and things were confusing at times, the bus drivers have the process so dialled down that you can basically switch off and just listen to the drivers as they move you around.

 The dreaded wheel-well seat

 Although I found most of the buses pretty comfortable, I recommend boarding as soon as possible!
-As usually the last person on would need to sit in this super cramped seat for hours…
+Usually, the last person on board would need to sit in this super cramped seat for hours…

 In total you will need to cross four migration areas.